exalbri/AVEGA/README.md

 Changelog:
 List of changes are listed her in chronological order.  updates will be documented here.
-BK.py is for now only cheching that the power supply and the PC are communicating, the file needs ome selection statements.
+BK.py is for now only cheching that the power supply and the PC are communicating, the file needs some selection statements.